Health, Safety and Training

 - Before and after touching your face (encourage individuals to avoid touching their face with their hands)

 - After any type of play or physical activity

 - Before and after providing routine care for another person who needs assistance (e.g., a child who needs help with a coat or face covering, supporting an individual with special needs)

 - Before putting on and after removing masks and gloves

 - After touching frequently touched areas (e.g., doorknobs, handrails, shared computers)

-Detailed hand washing information can be found on the CDC website for When and How to Wash Your Hands.
+Detailed information from the CDC on hand washing can be found on the CDC website for When and How to Wash Your Hands.